 Restoration Of Michigan Driving Privileges Following Suspension/Revocation For Alcohol Or Drug-Related Driving Offenses:

-If you have lost your driving privileges for two or more alcohol and/or drug-related driving offenses, you must petition the Driver Assessment and Appeal Division (DAAD) to get your license back.
+If you have lost your driving privileges for two or more alcohol and/or drug-related driving offenses, you must petition the Office of Hearings and Administrative Oversight (formerly known as Administrative Hearings Sections or AHS) to get your license back.
 Depending on whether you are an in-state or out-of-state resident, you may request a hearing (in-state) or an administrative review (out-of-state).
 Both follow the same process and require the same information.
 The only difference between the two is that you must appear personally for a hearing; in an administrative review, it is simply a document review, with no personal appearance required.
 Below is the step-by-step process you must follow to be successful in getting your driving privileges restored:

 1) Analyzing the Case